pyOpenSci/software-peer-review/open-source-software-submissions/onboarding-guide.md

 is where someone with existing editorial experience, mentors the new editor through their first review(s).

-A new editor will be considered "guest" for the first 3 months or their tenure and/or until they have completed their first review.
-At that time, they can be considered to be a full editor as deemed appropriate by the software review lead and the current editorial board.
+A new editor will be considered "guest" for the first 3 months of their tenure and/or until they have completed their first review.
+Once they have a completed a review they can be considered to be a full editor as deemed appropriate by the software review lead and the current editorial board.

-# EDIT: Guest editors

-<TODO >text here about what a guest editor is...
+## Adhoc guest editors

+In some cases you may require a guest editor for a single package (a one-off type of situation).
+Examples of when this might happen include:

+* if there a conflict of interest between a package submitter and the editorial team (e.g. a close colleague of everyone on the team)
+* if the editorial board is at capacity handling the current review load

+In this case, you may consider using our internal reviewer signup list to see if someone who signed up to be a reviewer might want to serve as an editor.

-## Inviting a new editor
+## Process for inviting a new editor

-* Candidates for the editorial board most often start by being guest editors.
+* Editorial board candidates most often start as guest editors.
 * After 3 months or their first review (which ever comes first) assess how the review process went.
 Allow other editors to provide input as well.
 * Once it is determined that the guest editor is committed to support the pyOpenSci